KjeldSchmidt/Synaesthesia/Project Goals.md

 Synaesthesia is named such because it incorporates interface ideas from graphics applications such as photoshop, especially the system of adjustmend layers and masks.

 Synaesthesia shall allow fine-grained control over non-destructive edits and adjustments.
 That means that most edits shall be reversible without unwinding a history (and losing later edits).
 In this way, it will be closer to effects in Premiere Pro than Audition.
 All effects and asjusments should also be fully fadeable (dynamic mix of wet and dry sound) and aplied to arbitrary subsections of a clip (without splitting the clip).
+Since no changes are ever truly 'permanent', everything should constantly save automatically, in the ideal case (like Sublime Text).

 The very first version shall support the following: